 r.
-41 Part 6 - Specific Application Requirements for Probate or Letters of Administration with Will Annexed (e) if a person has reserved leave under rule 15, or had leave reserved under rule 16 on his or her behalf, in relation to the grant, the notice so reserving leave; (f) if a person has renounced his or her entitlement to apply for the grant under rule 17 or 22, that renunciation.
-(2) The w be - vill to which the application relates must (a) exhibited, in an approved form, to the affidavit supporting the application; and (b) signed by - (i) the applicant; and (ii) the person before whom the applicant has sworn the affidavit and exhibited the will to the affidavit.
-(3) subrul leave rule 8 copy e applicant is unable to comply with le (1)(a), and the Court or a judge has given to swear to the death of the deceased under 8, a sealed copy or a Registry-certified of the order to that effect must be annexed affidavit supporting the application for a (4) subrul order e applicant is unable to comply with le (2), but is able, in accordance with an of the Court or a judge, to admit other ial or documents to proof as the will of the deceased, the applicant must exhibit the following items to the affidavit supporting the application for probate or letters of administration with the will annexed:
+41 Part 6 - Specific Application Requirements for Probate or Letters of Administration with Will Annexed

+- (e) if a person has reserved leave under rule 15, or had leave reserved under rule 16 on his or her behalf, in relation to the grant, the notice so reserving leave; - (f) if a person has renounced his or her entitlement to apply for the grant under rule 17 or 22, that renunciation. - (2) The will to which the application relates must be - (a) exhibited, in an approved form, to the affidavit supporting the application; and - (b) signed by - (i) the applicant; and - (ii) the person before whom the applicant has sworn the affidavit and exhibited the will to the affidavit. - (3) If the applicant is unable to comply with subrule (1)(a), and the Court or a judge has given leave to swear to the death of the deceased under rule 88, a sealed copy or a Registry-certified copy of the order to that effect must be annexed to the affidavit supporting the application for a grant. - (4) If the applicant is unable to comply with subrule (2), but is able, in accordance with an order of the Court or a judge, to admit other material or documents to proof as the will of the deceased, the applicant must exhibit the following items to the affidavit supporting the application for probate or letters of administration with the will annexed: